Co-Founder and CEO, billionBricks

 Prasoon Kumar is an urban planner and architect with over 10 years of experience in design firms across in India, USA, Hong Kong and Singapore.
 But over the years, he had a nagging feeling that he could do more.
 One thing he had learned in school was to ‘design for everyone’, but the reality was different.

-Ashton Kutcher called it, ‘innovation at its finest’ when its social media campaign went viral with over 40 million views.
-PowerHYDE is world’s first solar home for the homeless which produces enough energy to pay for itself.
-Since founding billionBricks has rehabilitated more than 4,300 homeless and disaster-stricken people in India, Indonesia, Malaysia, Cambodia, Nepal, United States, Canada and Europe.
+With its products billionBricks has been able to rehabilitate more than 4,300 homeless and disaster-stricken people in India, Indonesia, Malaysia, Cambodia, Nepal, United States, Canada and Europe.
 Prasoon has won numerous global awards for his work. billionBricks was awarded the prestigious Global Grand Challenge Award at the 2017 Singularity University Global Summit for designing powerHYDE.
+Prasoon was also Design of the Year Recipient at President*s Design Award 2018 in Singapore.
 Prasoon graduated summa cum laude from Arizona State University with a Master of Urban and Environmental Planning and an Outstanding Graduate Award for the year 2005.

 'Social Startup: a journey like no other'

 Steve Jobs, one of the well-known entrepreneurs of our times, could not only envision the future but realise it.
 But what problem did he solve?
 The world is full of talented people.
 They are looking for a purpose and meaning in their work and daily lives.
 They are well aware of the many global problems that exist and often want to take action.
 But they don’t know where to start and find the opportunities to make a difference